mmxzps/Labb1-ASP.NET-API/README.md

 ````
 Responses:<br>
 - 200 : *Success*<br>
-- 400 : *Error = "Name field is required and must be a string with a minimum length of 2 and a maximum length of 30."*
+- 400 : *Error = "Name length must be min 2 and max 30."*
-- 400 : *Error = "PhoneNumber field is required and must be 10 digits long."*
+- 400 : *Error = "PhoneNumber is required and must be 10 digits long."*
-- 400 : *Error = "Given customerId doesnt exist."*
+- 409 : *Error = "Customer with Id.99 was not found!"*
 - 400 : *Error = "This number is already connected to a customer"*

 </td></tr></table>